+'''

-''' robertk01 Desktop$ pylint --help-msg=missing-docstring :missing-docstring (C0111): Missing %s docstring Used when a module, function, class or method has no docstring.
-Some special methods like init don't necessarily require a docstring.
-This message belongs to the basic checker. '''
+robertk01 Desktop$ pylint --help-msg=missing-module-docstring :missing-module-docstring (C0114): Missing module docstring

+Used when a module has no docstring.Empty modules do not require a docstring.

+This message belongs to the basic checker.

+'''

 Yeah, ok.
 That one was a bit of a no-brainer, but I have run into error messages that left me with no clue about what went wrong, simply because I was unfamiliar with the underlying mechanism of code theory.
 One error that puzzled my newbie mind was: